trade-tariff/identity/README.md

-# trade-tariff-identity
+# identity

-Ruby app providing interface to Cognito allowing users to be authenticated
+Ruby app providing interface to Cognito allowing users to be authenticated.

+Initially this service exists to work with 1 consumer, but allows for new consumers and new login methods to be added in the future.

+Users email address will be stored securly in AWS Cognito.
+Once authenticated, user details and access tokens are made available for a limited time to consumers applications.

 ## Getting started